 The PRA has set out its expectations on banks for considering climate change risks in their governance arrangements and risk management practices.
-Incoming regulations will require UK financial institutions (in addition to listed companies) to disclose information on these topics as well as analysis of their business's resilience to different climate scenarios.
+It has noted the challenges that banks face in this context, for example, when sourcing information on their counterparties' exposures or transition plans.
+Regulations require UK financial institutions (in addition to listed companies) to disclose information on these topics as well as analysis of their resilience to different climate scenarios.
 The largest UK banks have already been subject to stress tests on these climate scenarios by the Bank of England.

-The next significant milestone will be the creation of a UK "taxonomy".
+The FCA has proposed introducing disclosure rules for financial products to provide greater clarity to investors about sustainability.
+The proposals include a general anti-greenwashing rule applicable to all FCA-regulated firms, including banks, which is expected to come into effect in summer 2023.
+Another significant milestone will be the creation of a UK "taxonomy".
 This will establish the criteria for determining whether an economic activity is "environmentally sustainable" and will feed into future ESG regulation.
-An advisory group has been mandated to advise the Government on adapting the EU's taxonomy for the UK.
+An advisory group is advising the Government on adapting the EU's taxonomy for the UK.